indieweb/webmention-client-ruby/README.md

 ### Exception Handling

 There are several exceptions that may be raised by webmention-client-ruby's underlying dependencies.
-These errors are raised as subclasses of `Webmention::Client::Error` (which itself is a subclass of `StandardError`).
+These errors are raised as subclasses of `WebmentionClientError` (which itself is a subclass of `StandardError`).

 From [sporkmonger/addressable](https://github.com/sporkmonger/addressable):